back I. startStart - International goInhalt goTitel-Index goPumucklfans next

 Unfortunately we don't know much about Pumuckl in other countries or even other languages.

-Pumuckl audio plays, books, videos should be available in all German speaking regions of central Europa.
+Pumuckl audio plays, books, videos should be available in all German speaking regions of central Europe.
 I've seen them in northern Italy, they seem to be "very famous" in Austria and I have a tape with a special Swiss dialect version (thanks Sabrina!).

-Besides these German speaking countries, we were told that Pumuckl could be seen on TV in France, Spain, Greece, Denmark, Persia, Brazil, Israel and China, and videos are also available in Hungarian (could be expected, as the animation part - Pumuckl himself - of the TV series was done by "Hungaro Film Budapest").
+Besides these German speaking countries, we were told that Pumuckl could be seen on TV in France, Spain, Greece, Denmark, Persia, Israel Brazil, Slovakia, and China, and videos are also available in Hungarian (could be expected, as the animation part - Pumuckl himself - of the TV series was done by "Hungaro Film Budapest").

-As far as we know, books are available in Spain, Portugal, Turkey, Hungary, Denmark, Greece, Brasil, Japan, Australia and China.
+As far as we know, books are available in Spain, Portugal, Turkey, Hungary, Denmark, Georgia, Greece, Brasil, Japan, Australia and China.

 Pumuckl in Spain: Pumuky vor